 Measurements API

-Use the Measurements API to retrieve collected values stored in RRD (or JRB) files and in Newts.
+You can use the Measurements API to retrieve collected values stored in RRD or JRB files, in Newts, and in other supported time series databases.

 Unless otherwise specified, all units of time are expressed in milliseconds. |